CommonRoad/commonroad-scenario-factory/README.md

 ### Example Usage

-This example will setup a basic scenario generation pipeline and output new scenarios to `/tmp/scenario-factory`:
+This example will setup a basic scenario generation pipeline with SUMO and output new scenarios to `/tmp/scenario-factory`:

 ```python
 from pathlib import Path